How much does it cost to TEFL? What are the start up costs for teaching English abroad? Do employers cover them?

 In order to find a TEFL job you first need your TEFL qualification.
 There are lots of different course providers and even different qualifications for teaching English, so it can be hard at first to know which one to go with – and how much you should be paying.

 Here are the most common types of TEFL courses and how much you can expect to pay for them.

 The CELTA (Certificate in English Language Teaching to Adults) and Trinity CertTESOL are two of the most well-known and highly-regarded intensive courses for teaching English abroad.
-These courses typically run full-time over a period 4 weeks, and can be taken at locations across the UK and abroad.
+These courses typically run full-time over a period of 4 weeks.
 Another cost to factor in is loss of earnings, as you won’t be able to work during the month of the course and, if you’re taking the course abroad or away from home, accommodation and other costs will add up as well.

 Studying online offers a lot of flexibility, allowing you to gain your TEFL qualification in your own time and at your own pace alongside your other commitments.
 Online qualifications are accepted by employers worldwide as long as they’re from a suitably accredited and reputable TEFL course provider.
 See our online TEFL courses.

 Combined courses – £250 to £500 ($350 – $700)